TrimarcJake/BlueTuxedo/README.md

 | Wildcard Record | Create Proper Wildcard Record |
 | WPAD Record | Create Proper WPAD Record |

-[^1]: A "Dangling SPN" is an SPN where the host portion of the SPN does not resolve to an IP address.
+[^1]: A "Dangling SPN" is a Service Principal Name (SPN) in which the host portion of the SPN does not resolve to an IP address.